 Antifa is an organization whose masked members attack people without provocation or warning if Antifa deems them to be racist, a Nazi, a white supremacist, or any other nasty name you can think of.

-Antifa members decide which people are to be attacked, pepper sprayed, kicked, hit with bats, covered with liquid cement, or given brain damage.
+Antifa members decide which people are to be attacked, pepper sprayed, kicked, hit with bats, doused with liquid cement, or given brain damage.
 There is no vote, no debate, no proof that their victims are really dastardly Nazis.
 In fact, Antifa victims look far more normal than the masked, cos playing Antifas do.
 Antifa is the antithesis of democracy, and of the American belief that you are innocent until proven guilty.
 Antifa are un-American, and un-democratic.
-In fact they are fascists, the very enemy they are against.
+In fact they are fascists, the very enemy they claim to be against.

 Tim Pool is not an Antifa member.
-He is a journalist who reports on current events in American politics and culture on several YouTube channels.
-He has published outside You Tube, and won awards for his work.
+He is a (mostly left wing) journalist who reports on current events in American politics and culture on several YouTube channels.
+He is a careeer journalist who has won awards for his work.
 Pool recently cohosted an event called “Ending Racism, Violence, and Totalitarianism.”
 Guest speakers were people from all points of the political spectrum: MAGA wearing Trumpsters, liberal progressives, moderates, traditionalists, you name it.

 The point of the event was to talk out political differences with your political “enemies” face to face.
-The premise was that if you sat across the table from your political enemy and realized they were living, breathing, human beings who had some things in common with you (like a shared humanity, the same sports teams to root for, parenthood, the same medical problems, careers or even a shared existential angst), well, you would stop shouting about them and might even get along with them.
+The premise was that if you sat across the table from your political enemy and realized they were living, breathing, human beings who had things in common with you – a shared humanity, the same sports teams to root for, parenthood, the same medical problems, careers or even a shared existential angst – you would stop shouting about them and might even get along with them.
 So how did things go?

 According to reports from people who were there, the event was a success.
 No, it did not permanently end racism.
-But yes, political opponents got to see each other’s humanity, and found they had at least as much, if not more, in common with their alleged enemies.
+But yes, political opponents got to see each other’s humanity, and found they had some basic commonality with their alleged enemies.

 The keynote speaker was Daryl Davis.
 Davis is a remarkable man.
 He is a musician and a peacekeeper.
 In his travels across the country playing boogie woogie piano music, he has also come to know members of the KKK – natural enemies of Davis, who is black.
 So it is amazing that after getting to know Davis as a human being, 200 Klansman have turned in their robes.
 Yes, for real.

-So Davis has quietly and methodically shared his humanity with people who would like to kill him, or at least wish bad things to befall him.
+Daryl Davis has quietly and methodically shared his humanity with people who would like to kill him, or at least wish bad things to befall him.
 And he has changed their minds.
 His work earned him the right to be the keynote speaker for the “Ending Racism” event.
-After his talk he received a standing ovation.
+After his talk he received a standing ovation from all present.

 Issues of racism and free speech used to be staple issues of the Left.
 They still are – sort of.
 But now there is a “new Left” – a “regressive, authoritarian Left” according to Pool and others – who have expanded the definition of racism to include everyone except the new Left, also known as the “woke” Left, because they believe they have woken up to the truth about America (I’ll give you a hint: America is the worst country in the world – always has been, always will be).
 This exclusive group of woke lefties is pretty small, but it does include Antifa.